 Overloading the System

-A problem that goes hand-in-hand with moving too fast is craming too much livestock and/or live rock into the aquarium all at once, especially in a tank that is not fully cycled, or has just completed the cycling process.
-Even in a well established system, placing too many new additions into the tank to quickly can cause new tank syndrome.
+A problem that goes hand-in-hand with moving too fast is cramming too much livestock and/or live rock into the aquarium all at once, especially in a tank that is not fully cycled or has just completed the cycling process.
+Even in a well-established system, placing too many new additions to the tank to quickly can cause new tank syndrome.
 Slow down!
 Saltwater aquarium keeping is not a timed event, so take it easy, and work on your patience skills.

 04 of 11